actions/cache/README.md

     - name: Generate Prime Numbers
       if: steps.cache-primes.outputs.cache-hit != 'true'
       run: /generate-primes.sh -d prime-numbers

     - name: Use Prime Numbers
       run: /primes.sh -d prime-numbers
 ```

 ## Implementation Examples

-Every programming language and framework has it's own way of caching.
+Every programming language and framework has its own way of caching.

 See [Examples](examples.md) for a list of `actions/cache` implementations for use with: